-Multisite evaluation of an improved SWAT irrigation scheduling algorithm for corn (Zea mays L.) production in the U.S. Southern Great Plains
+Multisite evaluation of an improved SWAT irrigation scheduling algorithm for corn (Zea mays L.) production in the US Southern Great Plains

 Academic Article